 "Expectations: Parenting Children and Teens With Limb Differences" - A Publication of the Amputee Coalition of America

-This is a FREE resource available through the ACA's website.
+FREE resource available through the ACA's website.
 It addresses a variety of topics of interest to parents, including adjustment issues, prosthetics, funding, peer support, advocacy, insurance reimbursement, technology, and prevention of secondary conditions.
 It also includes several useful resource lists and links to other youth organizations.

 "For the Love of Jody: Insight for Parents of Children with Limb Differences" - Tamara Reyes-Muralles